Peristaltic pump: Chemical compatibility

 With fluoroelastomer tubing, the elastomer itself has the chemical resistance.
 In the case of e.g. Chem-Sure, it is made of a perfluoroelastomer, that has the broadest chemical compatibility of all elastomers.
-The two fluoroelastomer tubes listed above combine the chemical compatibility with a very long tube life stemming from their reinforcement technology but come at a pretty high initial cost.
+The two fluoroelastomer tubes listed above combine the chemical compatibility with a very long tube life stemming from their reinforcement technology but come at a high initial cost.
 One has to justify the cost with the total value derived over the long tube life and compare with other options such as other tubing or even other pump technologies.

 There are many online sites for checking the chemical compatibility of the tubing material with the pumped fluid.
 The tubing manufacturers may also have compatibility charts specific to their tubing production method, coating, material, and the fluid being pumped.

 While these charts cover a list of commonly encountered fluids, they may not have all the fluids.
 If there is a fluid whose compatibility is not listed anywhere, then a common test of compatibility is the immersion testing.
 A 1 to 2 inch sample of the tubing is immersed in the fluid to be pumped for anywhere from 24 to 48 hours, and the amount of weight change from before and after the immersion is measured.
 If the weight change is greater than 10% of the initial weight, then that tube is not compatible with the fluid, and should not be used in that application.
 This test is still a one-way test, in the sense that there is still a remote chance that the tubing that passes this test can still be incompatible for the application since the combination of borderline compatibility and mechanical flexing can push the tube over the edge, resulting in premature tube failure.

 In general, recent tubing developments have brought broad chemical compatibility to the peristaltic pump option that many chemical dosing applications can benefit over other current pump technologies.